-A student failing to appear for re-examination at the regular appointed time for such examinations, forfeits all privilege of re-examination and shall be considered as having failed unless it can be shown such student had valid and sufficient reason for such absence.
-If the Committee on Examinations and Promotions decides such reasons are sufficient the student will be granted the privilege of a special re-examination.
+A student failing to appear for re-examination at the regular appointed time for such examinations, forfeits all privilege of re-examination and shall be considered as having failed unless it can be shown such student had valid and sufficient season for such absence.
+If the Faculty decides such reasons are sufficient the student will be granted the privilege of a special re-examination.